 We already wrote that you can find cheap HDMI to USB capture cards (note!
 HDMI -> USB, not the opposite, which is useless for this hack!).
 The trick is simple: buy one of these adapters, and also buy a VGA to HDMI adapter (note: VGA -> HDMI, not the opposite, which is useless for this hack!).
 You’ll also need to get an HDMI cable too (of whatever length) if you don’t have one spare.

 There are many VGA to HDMI adapters, but if you can afford some 8$ extra, we recommend buying one that also has an additional VGA output.
-It is always useful to see in an actual monitor what you are recording, without having to check the PC screen on the recording software window.
+It is always useful to see in an actual monitor what you are recording, without having to check the recording software window on the PC screen.